AliceRivi14/Assignment2/README.md

 * `void Callback(const sensor_msgs::LaserScan::ConstPtr& msg)`:

     is used to send the request to change the velocity and reset the position.
-    The request of the service `char input` is sent to the server, located in Control node, by the client (UI node), in the server the request is received and the velocity is modified consequently.
+    The request of the service `char input` is sent to the server, located in Control node, by the client (UI node).
+In the server the request is received and the velocity is modified consequently.
 The value of acceleration is assigned to service response `float32 acc`.

 Pseudocode